BSW & MSW STUDENT CONTESTS

 Who is eligible?
 Full-time or part-time BSW and MSW social work students, and full-time and adjunct faculty in accredited or in-candidacy social work education programs in the United States.

 Awards: A total of 2 awards will be made to students (as individuals or collaborative groups): one at the BSW level and one at the MSW level.
 Cash awards will be given to each of the two winners.
 Group winners will share the award.

-What to submit: Describe in a two-page, 12 pt. font, double-spaced Word document a project in which you endeavored to influence or advocate for a local, state, or national social policy or a piece of state or federal legislation.
-Include: (1) the purpose of the project; (2) the expected outcomes of your efforts; (3) the estimated number of persons who could be affected by your project; and (4) what you learned about policy-making.
+What to submit: Describe in a two-page, 12pt. font, double-spaced Word document a project in which you advocated for or attempted to influence a local, state, or national social policy or a piece of state or federal legislation.
+Include (1) the purpose of the project; (2) the expected outcomes of your efforts; (3) the estimated number of persons who could be affected by your project; and (4) what you learned about policy-making.
 Examples of such a project might include, but are not limited to: organizing clients to present testimony at public hearings; lobbying state agencies as a member of coalition; conducting a survey of legislators’ viewpoints on an issue; getting a bill introduced by a legislator; planning a rally day; giving testimony before a subcommittee; designing and carrying out a research study on policy, etc. Ask a faculty member for help or clarification about your idea for a project.
-Past winning submissions can be viewed on this website.
+Check out past winning submissions.

 Awards: Two cash awards will be made to faculty who mentor the winning student projects: one at the BSW level ($250) and one at the MSW level ($250).
 To be eligible, the faculty member’s name must be listed on the electronic entry form.
 Faculty may assist the student(s) without restriction.